 The Waikato River has changed course many times over several million years.
 Until about 20,000 years ago it flowed north through what is called the Hinuera gap at Piarere, down the Hauraki Plains to the Firth of Thames.
 Gradually, waterborne volcanic debris built up, causing the river path to turn sharply to the west near Maungatautari.

-Rivers in the Waikato region are alluvial, which means they flow through flood plains they have created by depositing sediment.
-The largest, the Waikato, begins on Mt Ruapehu, flowing from Lake Taupō across the Volcanic Plateau, into the Waikato basin and out to the Tasman Sea.
+Rivers in the Waikato region are alluvial, flowing through flood plains they have created by depositing sediment.
+The largest, the Waikato, begins on Mt Ruapehu before flowing from Lake Taupō across the Volcanic Plateau, into the Waikato basin and out to the Tasman Sea.
 Its major tributary, the Waipā River, rises in the Rangitoto Range in the King Country.
 The two rivers converge at Ngāruawāhia.

 The Thames valley is drained by the Waihou River, which flows from the Mamaku and Pātetere plateaus; the Piako River, which rises near Maungakawa; and the Waitoa River, which has its source in hill country near Piarere.